leegeunhyeok/bxd-docs/content/apis.md

 Parameters

 - value: [BoxData](#boxdata)
-  - The item you wish to update (or insert).
+  - The data you wish to update.
 - key: [IDBValidKey](https://microsoft.github.io/PowerBI-JavaScript/modules/_node_modules_typedoc_node_modules_typescript_lib_lib_dom_d_.html#idbvalidkey) (`optional`)
   - The key that identifies the record to be updated.
   - Using this parameter when box defined with `autoIncrement` option.